Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Overview of Data and Methodology

 We reflect below on our roles as researchers and the context in which we conducted this study.
 Further details on our methods are in the relevant sections of the paper.

-\paragraph{Researcher positionality.} We begin by reflecting on our positionality as researchers in this study.
-We recognize that our identities, disciplinary training, and institutional affiliations shape how we approached the research questions, interpreted the data, and interacted with the broader context of advising and algorithmic decision making.
-The research team includes graduate students (Authors 1 and 2) and tenure-track faculty (Authors 5 and 6) at R1 institutions, with training in computer science, operations research, and the societal impacts of algorithmic decision making, including secondary expertise in educational applications.

-The research process was shaped by an ongoing, collaborative partnership between the research team and staff at the National Institute for Student Success (NISS).
-From November 2023 to November 2024, Authors 5 and 6 held biweekly meetings with three partnering staff members at NISS, including Authors 3 and 4, to understand the MAAPS intervention and its implementation context, as well as to determine the structure and limitations of the advising data.
-These meetings informed both our quantitative and qualitative analyses by grounding them in the realities of the program.
+\paragraph{Researcher positionality.} As researchers, our identities, disciplinary training, and institutional affiliations shape how we approached the research questions, interpreted the data, and interacted with the broader context of advising and algorithmic decision making.
+The core research team (Authors 1, 4, and 5) included a graduate student and two tenure-track faculty at R1 institutions, with training in computer science, operations research, and the societal impacts of algorithmic decision making in educational applications in various U.S.-based contexts.
+The research process was shaped by a collaboration between the core research team and staff at the National Institute for Student Success (NISS) at GSU.
+From November 2023 to November 2024, Authors 4 and 5 held biweekly meetings with staff members at NISS, including advising Authors 2 and 3, to understand the MAAPS intervention and its implementation context, as well as to determine the structure and limitations of the advising data.
+These meetings grounded the quantitative and qualitative analyses in the realities of the program.

-Our access to the data was limited to de-identified records shared under a data use agreement with NISS, and we did not interact directly with students or advisors.
+Access to the MAAPS data was limited to de-identified records shared under a data use agreement with NISS, and the core research team did not interact directly with students or advisors.
 The Princeton University and Columbia University Institutional Review Boards determined the research was exempt from further review, as it does not qualify as human subjects research.
-We recognize that our interpretation of advising practices is shaped by our outsider perspective and by the structure and limitations of the available data.
-In the qualitative analysis, we sought to preserve the nuance of advisors’ written reflections while acknowledging the constraints of interpreting them at a distance.
+The interpretation of advising practices was shaped by the core team's outsider perspective despite best efforts to understand the unique institutional context at GSU, and by the structure and limitations of the available data.
+In the qualitative analysis, the team sought to preserve the nuance of advisors’ written reflections while acknowledging the constraints of interpreting them at a distance.

-Finally, as this study performs a secondary analysis of an experiment designed primarily to estimate average treatment effects, the original experimental design and data availability have shaped both the scope of our research questions and methodological choices.
+Finally, as the current article constitutes a secondary analysis of the MAAPS experiment, the original design and data availability have also shaped current research questions and methods.